3 Types of Car Scratches and Ways To Fix Them (With Images)

 The base coat is the thinnest layer of paint that gives color to your vehicle.
 It can be black, white, red, or any other color, even pearl.
 The base coat is just under the clear coat layer.

 Base coat or paint scratches are the second most common type of scratches.
-Paint scratch is every scratch that went through the clear coat, and damaged the paint layer of the vehicle.
+Paint scratch is every scratch that went through the clear coat and damaged the paint layer of the vehicle.Â

-Common reasons for base coat scratches:
+Common causes of base coat scratches:

 - Car accidents